LukasB97/ORCA/README.md

 #ORCA

-Problem target(80) returned ndarray is an algorithm developed for generating an equalization config to correct the in-room frequency response of a loudspeaker to a specific target curve.
+is an algorithm developed for generating an equalizer to correct the in-room frequency response of a loudspeaker to a specific target curve.

 Most room correction algorithms create parametric filters